WHO WILL BE TEACHING THE LECTURES AT EACH SITE?

 · Dr. Spradlin will give a brief lecture connecting the site and its significance in the Bible and in the life of the believer (15 minutes)

 · Free time to explore the site on one’s own (1+ hour depending on site)

 There will be some sites that have more free time or less instruction.
 These decisions will be made with the focus of providing the best possible Holy Land experience.

 Due to the large number of sites we want to see on this trip time allotments for each location have been thoughtfully set.
 The licensed, professional Israeli tour guides will set and keep all schedules.

-CAN REGISTRATIONS BE CANCELLED OR TRANSFERED TO ANOTHER INDIVIDUAL?
+CAN REGISTRATIONS BE CANCELLED OR TRANSFERRED TO ANOTHER INDIVIDUAL?

 All deposits and other payments made are non-refundable; however, registrations are transferable for a $100 fee for the first guest in your group, and a $50 fee for the second and third guests in your group.
-If you have any questions regarding your registration, please contact PREMIER directly.
+If you have any questions regarding your registration, please contact PREMIER, 1-800-889-5265.